 While we wait for innovation to catch up with our current waste problem there are other options for reducing textile waste in your own home and wardrobe.

 1. Buy less clothing and textiles

 Buying fewer items that last longer helps to reduce waste.
 The best way is to look at quality, classic styles that will stay in fashion for a few years.
 Not just one season.
 Invest in key pieces from sustainable fashion brands.
 Another great option is to consider a capsule wardrobe.
 This type of wardrobe allows you to focus on what you buy and how it fits into your wardrobe.

 Related: 8 Steps to a More Sustainable Wardrobe

 If you have an item that is near new but no longer fits you, you can sell it on websites such as eBay, Depop or Poshmark.
 See our list of the best online thrift stores for more info on selling unwanted clothing.
 Alternatively, you can donate items to local charity shops for resale.
 Just make sure that these are good quality items that someone else might actually want to wear.
 Double-check that the store you are approaching needs new items as that might not always be the case.

 If you can’t re-sell an item you can always upcycle either as new clothing, bags or cleaning rags.

-A quick Pinterest search should give you great ideas and inspiration for upcycling projects, one of my favourite options for jeans that have torn at the knees is to turn it into a skirt.
+A quick Pinterest search should give you great ideas and inspiration for upcycling projects, one of my favourite options for jeans that have been torn at the knees is to turn them into a skirt.